memgraph/docs/docs/database-functionalities/streams/kafka-streams.md

 The very first step is to make sure at least one transformation is loaded into Memgraph.
 If you are not sure, please check the regarding [documentation](/database-functionalities/streams/implement-transformation-module.md).
-In this example we are going to use the `transformation.my_transformation`, but with the shorter `my.transform` name to make the size of result tables slimmer.
+In this example, we are going to use the `transformation.my_transformation`, but with the shorter `my.transform` name to make the size of result tables slimmer.
 For the topic name, we are going to use the topic from the Kafka quick start, `quickstart-events`.

 ```cypher
 CREATE STREAM myStream